-This course uses a seminar discussion format to examine the relationship between science and society from numerous perspectives, with examples from many fields of science, mostly biology and medicine, including the Covid-19 pandemic.
-We welcome undergraduates from all classes who are concentrating in any field: the natural and social sciences, humanities, or the arts.
-There are no prerequisites, other than an interest in how the scientific enterprise works and interacts with other components of our society.
+I welcome undergraduate students from all classes who are concentrating in any field: the natural or social sciences, humanities, or the arts.
+There are no prerequisites, other than an interest in how the scientific enterprise works and how it interacts with other components of our society.

 Prerequisites: BIOL UN2005, or the instructors permission.
 Lecture and recitation.
 Recommended second term of biology for majors in biology and related majors, and for premedical students.
 Cellular biology and development; physiology of cells and organisms.
 SPS, Barnard, and TC students may register for this course, but they must first obtain the written permission of the instructor, by filling out a paper Registration Adjustment Form (Add/Drop form).
 The form can be downloaded at the URL below, but must be signed by the instructor and returned to the office of the registrar.